leninalbertolp/materializecss-snippets/README.md

 2. Type *"install package"* and press enter.
 Then search for *"Materializecss snippets"*

-###Manual Installation
+### Manual Installation

 1. Download this repository, unpack the .zip and rename the folder materializecss-snippets-master to materializecss-snippets

 2. Open Sublime Text and go to Preferences> Browse Packages ...> User, and move the materializecss-Snippets folder to this route, that's all, enjoy.

-##How to use.
+## How to use.

 To invoke snippets must type **mz-** more the element name.
 Example: **mz-table**.

 ![](http://i.imgur.com/yXBfI25.jpg)

-To have the drop-down menu showing snippets more content like the following image, you must install the plugin [SublimeCodeIntel from PackageControl](https://packagecontrol.io/packages/SublimeCodeIntel), what contratio will have to manually search each snnipet.
+To have the drop-down menu showing snippets more content like the following image, you must install the plugin [SublimeCodeIntel from PackageControl](https://packagecontrol.io/packages/SublimeCodeIntel), what contratio will have to manually search each snippet.

 ![](http://i.imgur.com/tVGerJc.gif)